Building and farm equipment moves

 When moving an oversized load such as a building, agricultural equipment, or commercial structure, you must have an approved route and clearance to power lines.
 Most overhead power lines have no protective insulation.
 Any contact with them could cause serious burns, injuries, and costly repairs.

-Before moving equipment or a structure that is 4.15 meters high but less that 4.8 meters, a permit is required from Manitoba Infrastructure and Transportation Services.
+Before moving equipment or a structure that is 4.15 metres high but less than 4.8 metres, a permit is required from Manitoba Infrastructure.

 When the equipment or structure is taller than 4.8 metres, 2 permits are required:

-- Contact Manitoba Infrastructure and Transportation Services or the local municipality where the move is taking place (including Brandon and Winnipeg) for a Motor Carrier permit.
+Motor Carrier permits are obtained from Manitoba Infrastructure or the local municipality where the move is taking place (including Brandon and Winnipeg).

 We will review the route, provide suggestions for an alternate route if necessary, and confirm that the route is safe and allows for adequate clearance.
 We may measure and upgrade the height of the line to meet minimum standards.
 Where customer-requested upgrades are required, we will provide pricing where applicable.